The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 Get the Sprout only if it’s bundled below $40, or if you’re buying it as an introductory gift for someone who might not stick with the hobby.
 At $79 full price, the Harvest Lite beats it on basically every spec.

-The Harvest 2.0 with app control is worth it if you travel or genuinely want phone reminders.
+The Harvest 2.0 with app control is worth it if you travel or really want phone reminders.
 I don’t need that, but I know people who use it.

 Is the AeroGarden Sprout worth it?